 Cochrane Back and Neck

-Hosted by IWH, Cochrane Back and Neck (CBN) coordinates the publication of literature reviews on the diagnosis, prevention and treatment of neck and back pain and other spinal disorders, excluding inflammatory diseases and fractures.
+Hosted by IWH from 1996 to 2020, Cochrane Back and Neck (CBN) coordinates the publication of literature reviews on the diagnosis, prevention and treatment of neck and back pain and other spinal disorders, excluding inflammatory diseases and fractures.
+Now hosted by Cochrane Musculoskeletal, CBN continues to benefit from IWH expertise through the work of an IWH scientist as its content editor.
 CBN is one of over 50 Cochrane review groups.
-Established in 1993, Cochrane is an international network of people from over 100 countries.